Almeidinha/neo_conference_management/README.md

-# neo_conference_management
+# Conference Management

-Conference Track Management
+Reads data from .txt and organize them into tracks